MeyvinIsCool/Spider-Man-1.9-Mod-by-J16D-Fixes-by-Meyvin-Tweaks/README.md

 I Had So Much Fun Time Making These Fixes And Also Thanks To These People Who Helped Me A Lot !

-- J16D or jayd00 On GitHub
+- J16D or jayd00 On GitHub (Coding)
-- The Rahijo
+- The Rahijo (Retexturing)
-- Junior Djjr
+- Junior Djjr (Coding + Tips And Code Optimizations)
-- Mr.Demon "Genos" Cyborg
+- Mr.Demon "Genos" Cyborg (Pizza Time Mission Source Code And Audio Collecting)
-- Krats18
+- Krats18 (Normal Mapped Suits Rigged From The PS4 Game)
-- Aperture Gamer
+- Aperture Gamer (Help To Make Additional Features On The Mod)
-- Teo
+- Teo (Collecting Suits And Suit Chest)

 Sorry If I Missed Somebody ....
 Thank You !